haneenabu/Ping-Pong/README.md

   * _Input: 5_
   * _Output: [1,2,3,4,pong]_
 * _The program replaces numbers divisible by 15 with the word 'ping-pong'_
+* _The program will display back any number that is not divisible by 3, 5, or 15_
+  * _Input: 4_
+  * _Output: 4 along with other characters but the 4 will not change_

 ## Known Bugs